Cool, creamy, tangy, and full of chunky blue cheese crumbles.

 We make this bone in Prime Rib for Christmas or New Year.
 I personally love Prime Rib.
 There is something about the tender and juicy eye, crispy fatty crust and saltiness of Prime Rib.
 The fat factor, the au-jus, pure umami, mallard, deliciousness that all meat lovers crave.
 I've tried this dish many different ways but the key ingredient besides the cooking method has to be the Lawry's Seasoned Salt and Pepper.

-This is variation 2 from Peter Reinhart's - The Bread Baker's Apprentice.
-I regularly bake this bread to have at home instead of buying box bread.
+This is an adaptation from variation 2 from Peter Reinhart's - The Bread Baker's Apprentice.
+I sometimes bake this bread to have at home instead of buying box bread.
 I use un-hulled sesame seeds for garnish over the egg wash.

 Put fennel seeds in coffee grinder and pulse to chop roughly.
 Mix with rest of dry ingredients.